-As you rush to complete your business and personal tax returns and submit them on time, don't get in such a hurry that you make mistakes.
-The best way to avoid errors is to use one of the tax return preparation software services, but even that is no guarantee you won't make mistakes.
-Before you send in that return, run through this list of common tax return mistakes.
+As you rush to complete your business and personal tax returns on time, it is easy to make mistakes.
+One way to avoid errors is to use one of the tax return preparation software services, but even that is no guarantee of complete accuracy.
+Before you send in a return, read through this list to avoid common tax return mistakes.

-Missing the due date for your business tax return is the most important mistake to avoid because fines and penalties begin on this date.
-Not all business tax returns are due on April 15. in fact there are several due dates for different types of business tax returns.
+Missing the due date for your business tax return will prove costly because fines and penalties begin on the due date.
+Not all business tax returns are due on April 15.
+In fact, there are several due dates for different types of business tax returns.
 And due dates change every year.
 This article gives you the most up-to-date business tax due dates.

 7 Key Business Tax Return Errors

-The IRS says they see these errors most often on tax returns, including business tax returns:
+The IRS sees these errors most often on tax returns including business tax returns:

-- Incorrect or missing social security numbers or employer ID numbers.
-Make sure the number is correct and that it's the right number for your business type.
+- Incorrect or missing social security numbers or employer ID numbers: Make sure the number is correct and that it is the right number for your business type.

 - Incorrect filing status (filing head of household instead of filing single is a common error).

-- Withholding and estimated tax payments entered on the wrong line, and
+- Withholding and estimated tax payments entered on the wrong line.

-- Math errors can cause problems with tax amounts.
+- Math errors that cause problems with tax amounts.

-- Failing to sign and date the return.
-Make sure you and your spouse both sign if it's a joint return.
+- Failing to sign and date the return: Make sure you and your spouse both sign if it is a joint return.

-- Incorrect or missing income, deductions and credits, or not putting that information on the correct line
+- Incorrect or missing income, deductions and credits, or putting that information on the wrong line.

-- Failing to put brackets (parentheses, like this) to show negative amounts
+- Failing to put brackets (parentheses) to show negative amounts.

-- Failing to attach any 1099-MISC forms you received for income, whether or not income tax was withheld
+- Failing to attach any 1099-MISC forms received for income regardless of whether income tax was withheld.

-- Failing to attach all necessary schedules (including Schedule C) in sequence number order
+- Failing to attach all necessary schedules (including Schedule C) in order of sequence.

-- Forgetting to enclose your check payable to "United States Treasury" and including your name, address, taxpayer ID, daytime phone, tax form and tax year on the payment
+- Forgetting to make a check payable to "United States Treasury" and to include name, address, taxpayer ID, daytime phone, tax form, and tax year on the payment.

-- Forgetting to include your financial institution routing and account numbers for your refund direct deposit
+- Forgetting to include a financial institution routing and account number for a refund direct deposit.

 The IRS has a complete list of tax return errors and how to avoid them in Tax Topic 303, available online.